-- +9 to +13 hrs FIRNADCMP integrate on the disk at emission angle approximately 60 degrees with the FP1 detector, in order to measure spatial abundance distribution of weak species and search for new species in the far-IR. - +13 to +22 hrs MIDIRTMAP scan the entire visible disk with the FP3/FP4 arrays perpendicular to the scan direction ('push-broom'), to measure stratospheric temperatures via the CH4 v4 band.
-Used for later dynamical analysis, for winds, waves etc. - +22 to +48 hrs COMPMAP or TEMPMAP map a meridian across the planet either E-W or N-S, using the Fp3/FP4 arrays in two positions longwise.
+- +9 to +13 hrs: FIRNADCMP integrate on the disk at emission angle approximately 60 degrees with the FP1 detector, in order to measure spatial abundance distribution of weak species and search for new species in the far-IR. - +13 to +22 hrs: MIDIRTMAP scan the entire visible disk with the FP3/FP4 arrays perpendicular to the scan direction (a technique also referred to as 'push-broom'), to measure stratospheric temperatures via the CH4 v4 band.
+Used for later dynamical analysis, for winds, waves, etc. - +22 to +48 hrs: Composition Map (COMPMAP) or Temperature Map (TEMPMAP) map a meridian across the planet either E-W or N-S, using the FP3/FP4 arrays in two positions ongwise.
 To search for new species, and/or monitor temperatures.